Simulator Training Evaluation and Monitoring System (STEAMS)

 We installed STEAMS and connected it to customers’ simulators at

 - Comanche Peak nuclear power plant’s training simulator (Luminant)

 - Donald C Cook nuclear power plant’s training centre (Indiana Michigan Power Company)

-STEAMS is developed based on well-proven prototypes used by IFE’s researchers to assess operating crew performance in HAMMLAB studies since 2011.
+STEAMS is based on well-proven prototypes used by IFE’s researchers to assess operating crew performance in HAMMLAB studies since 2011.